rivue/Gamified-Study-Tool/README.md

             - ⭐️ Add ability to add each section to each unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)

-                1) either make scroll buttons appear above unit names or move them
-                2) fix yellow messages
+                2) fix yellow console messages
-                2) make dotted line height match up with unit height
                 4) fix blue dotted line appearing above course names like in library id #9
+                5) fix scroll buttons overlapping units

                 - third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
             - ⭐️ Add ability to add a unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks)